Localizing Romans supergravity: Examples: 4d horizons

 where $\vec{\mathrm{b}}$ picks out the components of the R-symmetry vector along $M_4$.
 To compare with \cite{Faedo:2022rqx}, we define $\varepsilon_1= -2 \sigma^{(0)}b_1/b_0$ and $\varepsilon_1= -2 \sigma^{(0)}b_2/b_0$, where $\varepsilon_i$ are the equivariant parameters of \cite{Faedo:2022rqx}.

 Then, substituting these results into the localization formula \eqref{simplifiedaction}, we have

 We can now compare this with equation (5.7) of \cite{Faedo:2022rqx}.
 We note that we are working in the minimal theory and therefore we need to set $\Phi_1=\Phi_2$ and $\mathfrak{p}_1=\mathfrak{p}_2$ in their formulae.
 We identify $\chi|_{\mathcal{F}_a}=\sigma^{(0)}\eta_a$ and without loss of generality we can set $\vec{W}=0$ by only summing over the independent line bundles.
 One then needs to set the $\varphi_i$ parameters in \cite{Faedo:2022rqx} equal, $\varphi_1=\varphi_2=1$, and identify $\mathfrak{p}_1^{(a)}=\sigma^{(a)}/2$, where the $a$ label indicates the facet of the polytope.
 With this identification we find perfect agreement.
 The apparent anomalous factors of $m_l$ are related to the choice of vectors or ``long" vectors as we have chosen.
-We see that we have proven the form of the entropy functional in this case!
+We have therefore proven the form of the entropy functional that was conjectured in \cite{Faedo:2022rqx}!

 We can also compute the magnetic charges of the solution.
 To each edge of the toric diagram there is an associated compact divisor $D_a$.
 Computing the magnetic charge threading through this divisor we find